Minister for Regional Roads and Transport

 Paul and his wife Joanne have raised their three children Rhayne, Keely and Scout in the electorate and live in the historic town of Kelso.

-Since 2011, Paul has been the Parliamentary Secretary to the Deputy Premier and for Asia-Pacific Trade and also held the role of Minister for Local Government, Racing, Lands and Forestry.
+Paul has been the Parliamentary Secretary to the Deputy Premier and for Asia-Pacific Trade and also held the role of Minister for Local Government, Racing, and Lands and Forestry.

-Paul is now Leader of the NSW Nationals and is Minister for Regional Transport and Roads.
+Paul is now Deputy Premier, Leader of the NSW Nationals, Minister for Regional NSW, and Minister for Police.